Home » Blog » Microsoft Teams Provisioning: A Guide to efficient and automated Processes

 Utilize Templates in Team Creation with Teams Manager

-2. Approval: An administrator checks the request and can then approve or reject it.
+4. Approval: An administrator checks the request and can then approve or reject it.

-3. Team creation: After approval, Teams Manager automatically creates the team and applies all predefined settings and policies.
+5. Team creation: After approval, Teams Manager automatically creates the team and applies all predefined settings and policies.

 See our blog post on Teams Manager Basics for more detailed instructions on Teams provisioning with Teams Manager.

-What is Teams Provisioning?
+What is Teams provisioning?

 Teams provisioning is the process by which new teams are provided in Microsoft Teams according to fixed specifications.
 This includes naming conventions, permissions and structure to create a uniform and clear environment.